Skip to main content

 How Does Anastrozole Affect Bone Mineral Density?

 Beyond its vascular implications, Anastrozole’s long-term use has a well-documented effect on bone mineral density (BMD).
-Estrogen plays a critical role in maintaining by regulating bone remodeling, the continuous process of bone breakdown and formation.
+Estrogen plays a critical role in maintaining bone health by regulating bone remodeling, the continuous process of bone breakdown and formation.
 Estrogen helps to suppress osteoclast activity, the cells responsible for bone resorption, and supports osteoblast activity, the cells that build new bone.
 When estrogen levels are significantly reduced by Anastrozole, this protective effect on bone is diminished.

 Consequently, individuals on long-term Anastrozole therapy, particularly postmenopausal women, may experience an accelerated rate of bone loss, increasing their risk of osteopenia and osteoporosis.
 This can lead to an elevated risk of fractures.
 Monitoring bone health through regular dual-energy X-ray absorptiometry (DXA) scans is therefore a standard practice for individuals on this medication.